mobtexting/docs/v2/whatsapp/templates.md

     "payload": {
         "type": "text",
         "payload": {
-            "text": "This is a simple text message from whatsapp channel" }
+            "text": "This is a simple text message"
+        }
     }
 }'